M

 Mwmfri Sandstone Member / Aelod Tywodfaen Mwmfri

-A thin bed of sandstone within the mudstones of the Cerig Formation laid down during the Silurian period.
+A thin bed of sandstone within the mudstones of the Cerig Formation laid down during the Silurian Period.

 Mynydd Myddfai Sandstone Formation / Ffurfiant Tywodfaen Mynydd Myddfai

-Succession of sandstones, some of which are conglomeratic, laid down within the Ludlow epoch of the Silurian period.
+Succession of sandstones, some of which are conglomeratic, laid down within the Ludlow Epoch of the Silurian Period.